-Port Anzio needs to know which serial port is connected to your host computer - see Configuring the Serial Port, page 14.
+Port Anzio needs to know which serial port is connected to your host computer - see Configuring the Serial

+Port, page 15.

 Select (or enter) the PC's serial port number.
+If no serial ports are shown, then Windows is not finding any serial ports installed.

+Baud Rate

-Baud Rate Your PC and your host machine must communicate at the same speed, known as the baud rate (data bits per second).
+Your PC and your host machine must communicate at the same speed, known as the baud rate (data bits per second).
 The host's baud rate is generally preset, and Anzio must match it.